aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If you look back, you’ll soon be going that way.
+> 🥠 You will marry a professional athlete - if competitive eating can be considered a sport.

-Last update: Sat Aug 17 05:07:41 2024
+Last update: Sun Aug 18 05:07:06 2024

 ### Let's play! 🎮